For the second time this season, NASCAR Cup drivers will race on a road course this weekend.

 Read more about NASCAR

-Drivers to watch in NASCAR Cup Series at Nashville originally appeared on NBCSports.com
+Drivers to watch in NASCAR Cup Series race at Sonoma originally appeared on NBCSports.com